HealthServ/PostOp-CV/README.md

 With a pool of enough data, we could create trained AI models to give specific feedback on different types of workouts without having to hard-code comparisons between joint positions.

 ## Special Thanks

+To the organizers and judges of the [Future of Healthcare Hackathon](https://futureofhealthcare.devpost.com/) by Datavant.

 To the authors of [OpenCV Python](https://docs.opencv.org/4.x/) and [MediaPipe Pose](https://google.github.io/mediapipe/solutions/pose)